A generalization of the Lorentz ether to gravity with general-relativistic limit: Lorentz Ether Theory as a Metric Theory of Gravity

 we obtain a second form of the conservation law

 Thus, we have even two equivalent forms for the conservation laws, one with a subdivision into gravitational and matter part, and another one where the full tensor depends only on the gravitational field.
+In the covariant formalism, the equations are